SEAPUNK/worker-process/README.md

       const data = 'hello, worker!'
       await worker.send(msgpack.encode(data))

-      // Wait a second for a message to arrive await delay(1000)
+      // Wait until the worker stops
+      await worker.lifetime
+      // or optionally stop the worker yourself if you're no longer waiting
+      // for more messages from it
+      worker.kill()
     })()
   ])